silk-us/scripts-and-configs/Quickstart/Linux Quick Start.md

 sudo iscsiadm -m node --login
 ```

-## 4. (Optional) Add static route if using a secondary interface for iSCSI:
+## 4. (Optional) Add static route - ONLY required if using a secondary interface for iSCSI:

 Though you can use the command `ip route add ...` to add a static route, this does NOT persist through restarts.
 Please use the appropriate network management for your Linux distribution.
 Typically this is either `netplan` or `NetworkManager`.

 ### Using netplan
 If it does not exist, create the file `/etc/cloud/cloud.cfg.d/99-disable-network-config.cfg` and enter the following into the file: